History of St Gerard's

 The Parish has also witnessed a deep renewal of the faith within the community with the Laity playing an ever greater role in the life of the Parish.
 The Laity are more involved than ever in the various ministries within the Parish as they take up the challenge presented to them by the Second Vatican Council of their important role within the life of the Church.
 St Gerard's has a thriving Society of St Vincent de Paul (SSVP), Union of Catholic Mothers (UCM), Care Group, Parish Choir, Music Group, Children's Liturgy and Youth Club.
 A large number of Parishioners are also involved in the life of the Parish in many other ways serving as Readers, Altar Servers, Ministers’ of the Eucharist, Sacristans, Pass Keepers and a number of younger parishioners have become more involved in recent years through the Pope Benedict Caritas Award.
 Our Parish saw the introduction of girl Altar Servers' in 2011 by Father Brown.

 Over the years there have been a number of pilgrimages arranged from the Parish.
-Groups of Parishioners have travelled to many religious and holy places such as Rome, Lourdes, Fatima, Knock and Poland.
-The most recent pilgrimage was a joint pilgrimage with the Sacred Heart Parish to Fatima in September 2015.
+Groups of Parishioners have travelled to many religious and holy places such as Rome, Lourdes, Fatima and Poland as well as the annual pilgrimage to Knock led by Canon Brosnan for many years.

 In more recent years much work has been carried out in the Church to maintain the centre of our Parish and faith community.
 Despite being a more modern and simple Church building it has always been treasured and much loved by the Parishioners of St Gerard's as it lies at the heart of our community.
 Recent improvements have included the replacement of the roof cladding which was damaged by bad weather.
 This has helped to freshen up and improve the exterior of the building.
 There has also be a new organ and sound system installed, some changes have been carried out to the Sanctuary and more recently, a new heating system was installed in both the Church and Presbytery.